-In Action: Each week, Dr. Mark Reisinger from Binghamton University goes through his Packback community and highlights posts that bring in outside sources, which sets an expectation for his students.
+Each week, Dr. Mark Reisinger from Binghamton University goes through his Packback community and features posts that bring in outside sources.
+This sets an expectation for his students.
 As a result, Dr. Reisinger notes:

-3) Bring Packback Questions into the classroom
+Bring Packback Questions Into the Classroom

-In Action: Dr. Kaston Anderson-Carpenter of Michigan State University has used Socratic discussions to push his students to think deeper, make connections and develop a better understanding of class materials.
+Dr. Kaston Anderson-Carpenter of Michigan State University has used Socratic discussions to push his students to think deeper, make connections and develop a better understanding of class materials.
 He used to spend a lot of time crafting discussion prompts but found that starting class with a student post on Packback saved time and increased student participation.